JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 4. We can add multiple modulators, parallel or serial, that modulate one carrier.
 This is called multiple-modulator FM (MMFM).
 This technique increases the number of partials in the output spectrum.
 Again, multiple non-sine modulators make little sense because the spectrum gets too dense [Dodge1997].
 5. We can use oscillators with exponential control which emulates analog gear.
 This is called exponential FM.
 Exponential FM is used in Virtual Analog applications.
 6. We can combine two or more FM instruments in parallel or in serial.
 However, this may quickly get too complicated to control.
 7. We can add [envelope generators (EGs)]({% post_url collections.posts, "2022-07-03-envelopes" %}) to control various FM parameters.
 For example, an envelope generator controlling the modulation index can create a naturally sounding effect of timbre brightening with the initial transient.
-An EG-controlled timber gets darker and darker the longer the sound is played (or a keyboard key is held).
+An EG-controlled timbre gets darker and darker the longer the sound is played (or a keyboard key is held).
 8. Phase distortion (PD) synthesis is another take on phase modulation.
 In this technique, the modulator frequency is equal to the carrier frequency or to its multiplicity.
 Moreover, various modulator waveforms are used, for example, a triangle waveform.
 A picture sometimes says a thousand words, so [here’s a very short but very good explanation of phase distortion synthesis](https://electricdruid.net/phase-distortion-synthesis/) (accessed February 10, 2024).
 [Oli Larkin, whom I interviewed in the 15th episode of the WolfTalk podcast]({% post_url collections.posts, '2023-11-09-oliver-larkin' %}), is well known for his implementations of Casio’s phase distortion emulations.

 The discussion of all these extensions is beyond the scope of this already quite long article.
 Should they be discussed in more detail in future articles?
 Let me know in the comments!